ShareChat: A Dataset of Chatbot Conversations in the Wild: Preliminary Analysis

 \subsection{Toxicity Analysis}

-To assess toxicity in \textsc{ShareChat}, we employed both Detoxify\cite{hanu2020detoxify} and OpenAI Moderation API\footnote{\url{https://platform.openai.com/docs/guides/moderation}} to detect toxic content in the conversations, following the approach used in WildChat analysis~\cite{zhao2024wildchat}.
+To assess toxicity in \textsc{ShareChat}, we employ both Detoxify \cite{hanu2020detoxify} and OpenAI Moderation API\footnote{\url{https://platform.openai.com/docs/guides/moderation}} to detect toxic content in the conversations, following the approach used in WildChat~\cite{zhao2024wildchat}.
 Detoxify is a pre-trained multilingual toxicity classification model that computes toxicity scores across seven dimensions, while OpenAI Moderation provides commercial-grade content filtering.
-Given the language coverage limitations of Detoxify, we retained only conversational turns in languages explicitly supported by the model, resulting in a filtered dataset of 949,487 conversations (72.9\% of the original corpus) across all five platforms, with more details shown in Appendix~\ref{ssec: toxicity_results}.
-For Detoxify, we applied the same classification threshold as WildChat, marking messages as toxic when the toxicity score exceeds 0.1, while OpenAI Moderation uses its internal flagging mechanism to identify toxic content.
+Given the language coverage limitations of Detoxify, we retain only conversational turns in languages explicitly supported by the model, with more details shown in Appendix~\ref{ssec: toxicity_results}.
+For Detoxify, we apply the same classification threshold as WildChat, marking messages as toxic when the toxicity score exceeds 0.1, while OpenAI Moderation uses its internal flagging mechanism to identify toxic content.

-The results for turn-level statistics are shown in Figure~\ref{fig:turn_level_comparison}.
-Our analysis revealed substantial differences between the two detection methods, consistent with limited agreement observed in prior work where WildChat \cite{zhao2024wildchat} reported that Detoxify flagged 8.12\% of user turns compared to the 6.05\% flagged by OpenAI Moderation.
-At the turn level, we observed distinct patterns where Detoxify consistently detected higher toxicity rates for user messages, ranging from 2.8\% to 5.6\%, compared to the 1.3\% to 4.0\% range identified by OpenAI Moderation across all platforms.
-Notably, Claude showed the highest user toxicity under Detoxify detection at 5.6\%.
-There appears to be a positive correlation between user and LLM toxicity rates within platforms.
-For example, Claude exhibited the highest user toxicity with 5.6\% via Detoxify and 2.7\% via OpenAI, and similarly showed elevated LLM toxicity at 6.4\% and 3.1\% respectively.
-Conversely, Perplexity demonstrated the lowest rates for both users, at 2.8\% via Detoxify and 1.3\% via OpenAI, and LLMs, at 0.5\% via Detoxify and 1.8\% via OpenAI.
+The results for turn-level toxicity are shown in Table~\ref{tab:turn_level_toxicity}, which reveal substantial differences between the two detection methods, consistent with limited agreement observed in prior work \cite{zhao2024wildchat}.

+To examine whether platforms ``mirror'' user toxicity, we test within each platform at the conversation level: for each conversation we compute the mean toxicity score over user turns and over LLM turns, then correlate these two per-conversation means across all conversations in the platform.
+All five platforms show a moderate-to-strong positive Spearman correlation under both detectors (Detoxify: $\rho = 0.45$–$0.66$; OpenAI: $\rho = 0.45$–$0.63$; all Bonferroni-corrected $p < 10^{-65}$, full per-platform numbers in Appendix~\ref{ssec: toxicity_results}.
+Conversations with more toxic users thus elicit more toxic LLM responses within every platform we measured.
+It is also worth noting that Claude's per-platform rates rest on a smaller subsample and carry wider uncertainty than the larger platforms.